-How to pick fabric to make a quilt is part of a free online beginners quiltmaking course that commences on Friday 22 January 2021.
-If you would like to join along please sign up for the newsletter, details here.
+How to pick fabric to make a quilt is part of a free online beginners quiltmaking course, if you would like to join along please sign up for the newsletter, details here.

 For me, picking the fabric for a quilt is the most fun part of the process, which is probably why I have more fabric than finished quilts.
 When you also have this dilemma you’ll know, you too have the quilting bug!